 Seated wide-legged straddle is a wide-leg version of Paschimottanasana.
 It stretches the hamstrings, hip flexors, groin, and lower back while improving the external rotation of the hips.
 It also stimulates the abdominal organs and improves circulation in the pelvis.

 From Dandasana, bring your legs as wide as feels comfortable.
 With a straight spine, inhale to reach your arms overhead, then exhale to fold forward.
 In the forward bend, you can rest your hands on the mat between your legs, grab the outsides of your feet, or hook your peace fingers around your big toes.

 Intermediate Seated Yoga Poses

-Once you feel comfortable with the beginner seated poses, try these slightly tricker ones.
+Once you feel comfortable with the beginner-seated poses, try these slightly trickier ones.

 Cow Face Pose (Gomukhasana)

 The cow face pose improves flexibility in the shoulders and hips by opening the chest and stretching the triceps, outer hip flexors, and glutes.
 It is also an excellent pose for counteracting the effects of long periods of sitting and improving posture.